Heir to the home

 She recalls her own mum’s clippings and notations: “I laboriously copied out some of her irreplaceable clippings (Woman and Home editions from the early 1980s and Farmhouse Fayre featured a lot at one point).”
 But aside from improved-on magazine recipes, Catherine’s mum also passed on her own kitchen secrets.
 “There are a million and one variations on some of the recipes my mother taught me,” she says, “but I remember her version of fish pie, steak and kidney pudding and a particular rabbit dish with saffron and cream.
 I know to add smoked oysters or mussels to the pudding and cheese and ouzo to the fish pie, and can visualise her break from the norm when instead of mashed potato she made lots of puff pastry for the fish pie instead.”

-Aside from being a great keepsake or a window to a history of cooking, there’s a significant social aspect to passing on recipes that can reinforce our family ties.
+Aside from being a great keepsake or a window to a history of cooking, there’s a significant social aspect to the heirloom recipe that can reinforce our family ties.
 Kamena Henshaw, Lecturer in Psychology at the University of East Anglia, has found through her research into families and their meals that it’s all to do with identity.

 “My research has found that childhood experiences of cooking and meals, including cooking and eating handed down family recipes, provide individuals with a strong sense of family identity – a shared sense of belonging to a family group.